-Family Needs Help Paying $1M For 3-Year-Old’s Lifesaving Surgery In Boston
+Family Needs Help Paying $1M For 3 Year Old’s Lifesaving Surgery In Boston

 Boston Children’s can reconstruct Noah’s heart to make it fully functional, but Anthem Blue Cross in California won’t pay for the procedure.

-A company spokesperson sent a statement to WBZ:
+A company spokesperson sent this statement to WBZ:

 “They offered us a third stage surgery which will lead to transplants in Noah’s future.
 We’re not willing to give up the best for their mediocre opportunity,” Niccole said.